VYalla/-NCHS_MobileAppDev/README.md

 - Used to enable Google account authentication and store user data, including schedule, tracker information, goals, and personal calendar.
 - Powers communication-based features of app including announcements and updates, and staff additional abilities in these areas.

-**Integrated Development Environment:** Xcode; Compatible with AppCode, Atom, CLion, CodeRunner, Sublime Text, Visual Studio Code
+**Integrated Development Environment:** Xcode; Compatible with AppCode, CodeRunner, Visual Studio Code

 Functioned as database structure running the Home Page, Resource Page, and all communication-related aspects of the application.